glea94/From-The-Fog-Data-Resource-Pack-26_2/README.md

 - Folds in some additional community content (extra language files, roadmap icons, sounds) from other community ports of the same pack, where it didn't conflict with the base pack
+- Also provides a repackaged `.jar` build (see Installation below) so it can be dropped straight into the `mods` folder instead of manually splitting it between `resourcepacks` and `datapacks`

 ## Installation

+Two ways to install this pack — pick whichever is more convenient for you.

+### Option A — as a Fabric mod jar (recommended, easiest)

+A repackaged `.jar` build is also provided in this repository's releases.
+It contains the exact same `assets/` and `data/` content as the datapack/ resourcepack below, just wrapped with a minimal `fabric.mod.json` so Fabric Loader mounts it automatically as a built-in resource pack + data pack.
+**There is no custom Java code in this jar** — it behaves identically to the datapack/resourcepack version.

+1. Download the latest `from-the-fog-*.jar` from this repository's releases.
+2. Drop it in your `mods` folder — **client and server**.
+3. That's it, no need to touch the `resourcepacks`/`datapacks` folders.

+### Option B — as a datapack + resourcepack

-1. Download the latest release from this repository.
+1. Download the latest release (the `.zip`) from this repository.
 2. Put the pack **in both** your `resourcepacks` **and** `datapacks` folders (it's a combined pack, like the original).
-3. For the resourcepack, make sure it is loaded **below** (i.e. lower priority than) any other high-resolution texture packs you use, to avoid texture conflicts.
+3. Make sure it is loaded **below** (i.e. lower priority than) any other high-resolution texture packs you use, to avoid texture conflicts.

+### After installing (either option)

-4. Join a world.
+Join a world.
 By default it takes a few in-game days before the main events start — you can speed this up by building a Herobrine shrine (mossy cobblestone or gold block center).

 ## Links to the original project